nrsimonelli/calculator-webSocket/README.md

 > 3 hour effort

 I built a simple calculator applicaiton that delivers live updates when a user sumbits a calculation.
-The intention behind this project was to get familiar with Webhooks for server oriented communication to the client rather than relying on client to server communicaiton.
-This will save resources compared to constantly pinging the server for updates.
+The intention behind this project was to get familiar with WebSocket technology for more effective bi-directional communication.
+This will save time and effort compared to long-polling, heartbeats, and other http oriented methods.

 ## Description

-Basic calculator application which shows the most recent inputs by any user.
+Basic calculator application which shows the most recent inputs by any user but also updates incoming calculations in real time.
 Application was spun up using create react-app and built out from there.

 ## Technologies Used